 The REC definition was introduced in Law on renewables collective self-consumption.
 A CEC definition was then introduced in the Law organizing the electricity system in early 2022.
 In terms of framing, the original law on renewables and self-consumption causes confusion regarding what potential activities a REC can engage in.
 Almost all provisions on RECs, including the definition, are copy-pasted.
 Therefore, without any specificity, this legislation does little to establish legal clarity around the concept of RECs and their role in the energy system.
 In terms of the principles covered by the Renewables Directive, the Portuguese definition does not address autonomy.
+The legislation also allows installations to be owned by third parties, ignoring one of the core bedrock concepts of energy communities, which is ownership.
 As such, the REC definition has not been property transposed and is not compliant with the Renewables Directive.
 The Electricity Law does not really fix this problem as it does not provide any further specificity on governance principles for RECs or distinguishing characteristics from collective self-consumption.

 The CEC definition is also very basic and does not provide any specificity.
 Interestingly, it contains mostly similar participation and governance principles as RECs.
 For instance, it limits participation to SMEs, going further than the Electricity Directive.
 The CEC definition does not mention control and as such enterprises that are larger than a small enterprise.
 As such, the CEC definition has not been properly transposed and is not compliant with the Electricity Directive.

 In terms of geographic proximity for RECs, this is used not just for effective control but for eligibility.
 As such it is more strict than the Renewables Directive.
 This could place significant limitations on participation outside the community.
 It may be that this was because RECs were intended as small local projects.
 However, given that RECs may undertake other activities that have a broader impact, this could limit the development of RECs over time.
 While the ability for RECs to assume any legal form provides flexibility for their development, because there is no authority to oversee RECs or their compliance with the definitions, there is a high risk of abuse.
-Furthermore, RECs are not required to own their own installations and they may be owned by third parties.
+Furthermore, RECs are not required to own their own production installations and they may be owned by third parties.
 This could result in members of RECs having a passive relationship with their projects, as primary responsibility could lie with a professional market actor.
-This was not the intent of the EU legislation on energy communities.
+This goes against the intent of acknowledging energy communities in EU legislation and distinguishing them from other market actors.

 Criteria of EU definition reflected in national definition